Code-Institute-Submissions/Responsibleuk-kind-cornwall_MarResub/README.md

   - The landing page includes a hero image, with a countdown timer to the launch of kind cornwall.
   - A scroll down button is included, so users can easily scroll down to the next section.
   - The next section includes a description of what kind cornwall wants to achieve, with an image of peoples faces next it.
-  - The section also includes a button where people can join kind cornwall."
+  - The section also includes a button where people can join kind cornwall.
+  - Upon loading

   ## Testing